Department of Communication

 About Us

 The Bachelor of Arts degree in Communication is designed to provide undergraduate Majors with broad competence in oral and written communication, critical analysis of human discourse and research methods.
 The Major also emphasizes how this theoretical knowledge is applied in specific contexts ranging from personal relationships to business management to political advocacy.
-The Department offers an additional Major program, coordinated with the Department of English, in the Teacher Credential Program; this Speech/English Single Subject Waiver Program prepares students to pursue a primary or secondary school teaching professional credential through the Kremen School of Education and Human Development.

 In order to assist students majoring in other fields to prepare for careers that will inevitably require skills in oral and written communication, leadership and conflict resolution, the Department offers a Minor in Communication.
 To meet the needs of business professionals who seek focused training in presentational speaking, problem solving and decision making, leadership, and organizational communication, the Department offers a Communication Skills for Professionals Certificate.

 Each year, the Department of Communication sponsors the Peach Blossom Festival.
-The festival began over forty years ago as a joint effort between the Speech Communication and Theater Arts Departments at CSU, Fresno.
+The festival began over sixty years ago as a joint effort between the Speech Communication and Theater Arts Departments at CSU, Fresno.
 The Festival was created to help young people realize the importance of reading literature aloud, to teach them about interpretation, performance, how to be an audience member and to give them an opportunity to visit a university campus.
 Since conception, the Festival has grown tremendously and now attracts schools from as far north as Livingston and as far south as Delano.
 Today the festival is solely run by the Communication Department.